Arya Samaj

 Arya Samaj (lit.
-'Noble Society') is a monotheistic Indian Hindu reform movement that promotes values and practices based on the belief in the infallible authority of the Vedas.
+'Aryan Society') is a monotheistic Indian Hindu reform movement that promotes values and practices based on the belief in the infallible authority of the Vedas.
 Dayananda Saraswati founded the Samaj in the 1870s.
 Arya Samaj was the first Hindu organisation to introduce proselytisation in Hinduism.

 Etymology

 "Arya Samaj" is a compound Sanskrit term consisting of the words "arya" and "samaj".
 The term "arya" refers to an individual who possesses virtuous attributes and noble characteristics, whereas "samaj" denotes a social group or organised community.
 Therefore, the term "arya samaj" refers to a community of individuals of high moral character.

 History

 The beginning

 Swami Dayanand Saraswati established the Arya Samaj in April 1875 in Bombay with ten principles.
 However, these principles were finally settled in 1877 in Lahore.